 - 2.1 Gerflor Commercial and Sport floorings are formulated to withstand high moisture conditions.
 To perform as designed, the concrete should be properly prepared to create a contaminate free and porous substrate. - 2.2 Gerflor Commercial and Sport floorings are not designed to withstand hydrostatic or osmotic pressure. - 2.3 The guidelines offered within this document are not intended to be all inclusive.
-Only qualified, professional flooring technicians experienced in the field of resilient flooring should proceed with Gerflor installation systems. - 2.4 It is recommended to mechanically prepare the concrete via grinding or bead blasting the surface to achieve a CSP 1+ profile, contaminate free and porous substrate. - 2.5 Moisture and pH testing should be performed in accordance with ASTM F710.
-Refer to the adhesive Technical Data Sheets for limitations. - 2.6 Bond tests should be performed to confirm proper adhesion.
+Only qualified, professional flooring technicians experienced in the field of resilient flooring should proceed with Gerflor installation systems. - 2.4 It is recommended to mechanically prepare the concrete via grinding or bead blasting the surface to achieve a CSP 1+ profile, contaminate free and porous substrate. - 2.5 Moisture and pH testing should be performed in accordance with ASTM F710 (when applicable) - 2.6 Some Gerflor adhesives do not require moisture testing.
+Refer to the selected adhesive Technical Data Sheet for more information - 2.7 Bond tests should be performed to confirm proper adhesion.
 Match installation process for proper bond testing.
-One bond test every 4,000 sq. ft. is recommended. - 2.7 Use cementitious patching compounds with moisture ratings equivalent to or greater than the selected adhesive for correcting minor subfloor deviations or deficiencies. - 2.8 If a self-leveling material is required to achieve a flat, smooth and/or level surface, the use of a moisture tolerant, cementitious product that meets ASTM F2873 is required. - 2.9 Do not install material that has visible defects or damage.
+One bond test every 4,000 sq. ft. is recommended. - 2.8 Use cementitious patching compounds with moisture ratings equivalent to or greater than the selected adhesive for correcting minor subfloor deviations or deficiencies. - 2.9 If a self-leveling material is required to achieve a flat, smooth and/or level surface, the use of a moisture tolerant, cementitious product that meets ASTM F2873 is required. - 2.10 Do not install material that has visible defects or damage.
 A contractor that installs material having visible defects or damage assumes responsibility for that material.